While pancreatic cancer isn’t always hereditary, it can run in families.

 - multiple endocrine neoplasia, type 1, caused by a faulty MEN1 gene

 - neurofibromatosis, type 1, due to mutations in the NF1 gene

 - Peutz-Jeghers syndrome, caused by defects in the STK11 gene

 - Von Hippel-Lindau syndrome, the result of mutations in the VHL gene

-“Familial pancreatic cancer” means it runs in a particular family where:
+“Familial pancreatic cancer” means it runs in a particular family.
+This could mean:

-- There are three or more relatives with pancreatic cancer on the same side of the family.
+- three or more relatives on the same side of the family have pancreatic cancer

-Other conditions that can increase the risk of pancreatic cancer are:
+Other conditions that can increase pancreatic cancer risk include: